If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

 - You are freed from the humdrum of your normal workspace: When you work in an agile office, you have the option to work somewhere different when you'd like a change in scenery.
-Whether you want to stretch out in a larger conference room, or lock yourself away in a phone booth, you'll be able to clear your minds eye with the opportunities that an agile office affords.
+Whether you want to stretch out in a larger conference room, or lock yourself away in a modern phone booth, you'll be able to clear your minds eye with the opportunities that this office style affords.

 - Feel more inspired: When we're in the same area day after day, we tend to get stuck in a physical routine, but the same is true for our thoughts.
-With the same surroundings, your thoughts can tend to be stale and you may struggle coming up with that new blog title your boss asked for.
-An agile workspace allows you to work from a conference room that is near a window, a private booth, or maybe even a bar-style desk.
-It will offer you a different environment and can help you clear your mind for new, fresh solutions.
+With the same surroundings, your thoughts can tend to be stale and you may struggle coming up with that new blog title or product design your boss asked for.
+An agile workspace allows you to work from a conference room that is near a window, inside a privacy booth, or maybe even at a bar-style desk.

 Agile workspace design ideas and agile office furniture

 An agile workspace does not mean that everyone's seating is a free-for-all, it simply means that there are options to change up employees' desk spaces when they need to.

 A great idea for the design of an agile workspace is as follows: